Single Family Property Disposition (14.311)

 Application Procedure

-HUD homes are managed and marketed by private contractors in different geographical areas.
-Contact HUD at the number shown below for a listing of HUD contractors nationwide.
-The contractors list all HUD homes for sale on their individual Internet websites, which can be reached through www.hud.gov/homes/homesforsale/cfm.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+HUD homes are managed and marketed by private contractors.
+A list of contractors and the areas each serves may be found at http://www.hud.gov/program_offices/housing/sfh/reo/mm/mminfo.cfm.
+The contractors list all HUD homes for sale on their individual Internet websites .
 Bids for a particular property can be submitted online.
-Purchasers should contact their lenders to obtain FHA loans.
-A list of HUD approved mortgage lenders is located at our website, http://www.hud.gov/ll/code/llplcrit.html.
+Purchasers must secure financing of their choice.
+FHA financing may be available.
+A list of HUD approved mortgage lenders is located at our website, https://www.hud.gov/program_offices/housing/sfh/lender/lenderlist

 Award Procedure